 Static measurements of liquidity are calculated on a daily basis, including certain Risk Appetite Framework (RAF) metrics.
-Monthly liquidity projections are performed, including the most relevant RAF metrics, together with two stress test exercises (quarterly internal model and survival period based on monthly LCR assumption).
+Monthly liquidity projections are performed, including the most relevant RAF metrics, together with two stress test exercises (quarterly internal model and survival period based on the C66 Maturity Ladder and the monthly LiST 2019 extreme scenario).
 Annual liquidity stress tests are carried out for the Recovery Plan and the Internal Capital Adequacy Assessment Process (ICAAP).

 An Internal Liquidity Adequacy Assessment Process (ILAAP) is carried out every year.
-This includes a review of the Management Framework for Liquidity and Funding Risk, in accordance with the requirement received from the supervisor. - In addition, the CaixaBank Board of Directors makes a declaration about the adequacy of liquidity buffers for existing funding and liquidity risks.
+This includes a review of the Management Framework for Liquidity and Funding Risk, in accordance with the requirement received from the supervisor.
+In addition, the CaixaBank Board of Directors makes a declaration about the adequacy of liquidity buffers for existing funding and liquidity risks.

-With regard to the declaration on the adequacy of the liquidity buffers for existing funding and liquidity risk in the 2022 ILAAP:
+With regard to the declaration on the adequacy of the liquidity buffers for existing funding and liquidity risk in the 2023 ILAAP: